microsoft/WhatTheHack/046-AzurePurview/Student/Challenge4.md

 ## Success Criteria
 - Create a custom classification rule.
-- Ensure that you use the customer classification rules to perform a full scan.
+- Ensure that you use the custom classification rules to perform a full scan.
 - Confirm that the newly defined classification is applied on the assets.
 - Confirm that the new classficiation can be used to filter the search results.